Data-Driven Management (DDM) – Everything you need to know about data-driven business

 How can data be used to make better decisions?

-Data-driven decision-making helps businesses improve their performance by using data to inform and improve their decisions.
-The first step in this process is identifying the problem or opportunity you want to solve.
+Data-driven decision making helps organisations improve their performance by using data to inform and improve their decisions.
+The first step in the process is to identify the problem or opportunity you want to solve.
 Once you have identified the problem, you need to gather data that will help you understand the problem and find a solution.
-This data can come from various sources, including customer surveys, market research, financial reports, etc. Once you have gathered the data, you need to analyze it to find trends and patterns – Also called Business Analytics (BA).
+This data can come from a variety of sources, including customer surveys, market research, financial reports, etc. Once you have collected the data, you need to analyse it to find trends and patterns – Also called Business Analytics (BA).
 This analysis will help you identify the root cause of the problem and find the best solution.
 Finally, you need to implement the solution and track the results to see if it is effective.

 DDM can be used in a variety of different decision-making contexts, such as: